Best Spinning Reel for Trout – Buyer’s Guide

 If you use it in saltwater, make sure that it is washed thoroughly before being put away.

-The Pflueger President PRESSP30X comes with a 10 bearing system that resists corrosion as the bearings are made of stainless steel and provide a smooth retrieve.
+The Pflueger PRESSP30X comes with a 10 bearing system that resists corrosion as the bearings are made of stainless steel and provide a smooth retrieve.

 The body and rotor are made of graphite which makes them light without compromising durability.